 How often does a healthy couple fight with each other?

 There isn’t an exact number.
-However, the lesser it is, the better.
+However, we’ve learned that the better we are able to communicate and listen to each other with empathy, the lesser number it is.
 Which means more peace at home and for your marriage.

 If you are constantly fighting or arguing with your spouse all the time, that’s not a good thing.

-It means there are a lot of marriage issues that you and your spouse have not resolved.
+It means there is something at the root that you and your spouse have not resolved.
 Which could lead to an unhealthy, unhappy, and unfulfilling marriage.

 How to fight fair in marriage